"First it's a mouse who talks in rhyme, and then a computer, not to mention the mannequin upstairs with the magic hat running around!"

 From left to right: Jodie, Sam, Jeff and Muffy.

-— and at times, for being really
+'s lineup — and at times, for being really

 The setting was a department store in an unspecified city (presumably Toronto

 , where the show was filmed).
-The show centered around the people (human and otherwise) who worked there during the overnight shift.
+The show centered around the characters (human and otherwise) who worked there during the overnight shift.
 The employees of the store included Jodie, who set up the displays in the children's department, Sam Crenshaw the security guard (played by a puppet), and Mrs. Pennypacker (another puppet introduced in one of the later seasons).
 They were joined by the far stranger nocturnal residents of the store: Jeff

 the mannequin, Muffy Mouse (another puppet), who spoke in rhyme